robinagandhi/swa/pages/github.md

      git commit -m "added UNO description"
      ```
    - This creates a checkpoint in your local repository.
+   - To run this command you may be prompted to set your username in Git.
+Learn more about [configuring Git](https://docs.github.com/en/get-started/git-basics/setting-your-username-in-git) for your environment.

 5. **Check Your Commit History (Optional)**
    - To see your commits: